databricks/genai-cookbook/genai_cookbook/nbs/1-introduction-to-rag.md

 A RAG application is an example of a [compound AI system](https://bair.berkeley.edu/blog/2024/02/18/compound-ai-systems/): it expands on the language capabilities of the model alone by combining it with other tools and procedures.

-When using a stand-alone LLM, a user submits a request, such as a question, to the LLM, and the LLM responds with an answer based solely on its training data.
+When using a standalone LLM, a user submits a request, such as a question, to the LLM, and the LLM responds with an answer based solely on its training data.

 In its most basic form, the following steps happen in a RAG application:

 1. **Retrieval:** The **user's request** is used to query some outside source of information.
-This might mean querying a database or vector store, a keyword search over some text, or querying a SQL database.
+This might mean querying a vector store, conducting a keyword search over some text, or querying a SQL database.
 The goal of the retrieval step is to obtain **supporting data** that will help the LLM provide a useful response.

 2. **Augmentation:** The **supporting data** from the retrieval step is combined with the **user's request**, often using a template with additional formatting and instructions to the LLM, to create a **prompt**.